-A new 2017 high LTV refinance program was just announced to Help Underwater Homeowners as HARP is set to expire.
-The outlook for mortgages is still excellent in early 2017, with rates rising above 4%.
-Even though rates have increased in the last six months, 30 year fixed mortgages are still near historical lows.
+A new 2018 high LTV refinance program was just announced to Help Underwater Homeowners as HARP is set to expire.
+The outlook for refinance mortgages is still excellent since Trump has become President, with rates rising above 4%.
+Even though rates have increased in the last six months, 30 year fixed refinance loans are still near historical lows.

 However, people who have a high loan to value or LTV, and may even owe more than the home is worth, are often out of luck.
 Even the HARP program that helped out many underwater homeowners is not a possibility for some of these homeowners.